agile-exchange/Shareversity/README.md

     * Include short/long term options; different sizes of projects
     * Broad exchange of items/opportunities among real users

-**Far Vision**: Facilitate a cross-university hub where both faculty and students can exchange opportunities and goods.
+**Far Vision**: Facilitate a cross-university hub where both faculty and students exchange opportunities and goods to create community, share resources, develop professional, and engage in impactful work.
 Some extra features that can be added are:
  * University pages
   * Housing
    * Items Exchange (Books)